keift/blog/linux/install-stubby.md

 ## ALTERNATIVE: Cloudflare DNS (1.1.1.1)

-Set up and use Stubby with Cloudflare DNS.
+Set up and use Stubby.
+We are using Cloudflare DNS here.

 ```shell
 # Enable and start Stubby